utah-scs/ibv-bench/README.md

 * Use [emulab.py](scripts/emulab.py) for straight forward execution and collection of results.
 * For instance, if you initialised infiniband_dev profile with 4 nodes.
-When you run the following, the benchmark is run on a 3 client setup.
+When you run the following from your local machine, the benchmark is run on a 3 client setup.
 ```
 python scripts/emulab.py nameofnode-0.apt.emulab.net
 ```
-* You could optionally specify less number of clients with `--clients=` argument
 * The emulab script performs the following actions:
     * Sends code from the current dir to all nodes.
     * Checks if hugepages are enabled for all nodes.